appserver-io/appserver/_docs/servlet-engine.md

 browsers dialog and request a username and a password.

-You can define user credentials with the tool [htpasswd](http://httpd.apache.org/docs/2.2/programs/htpasswd.html) thatwill be available on all supported OS, except Windows.
+You can define user credentials with the tool [htpasswd](http://httpd.apache.org/docs/2.2/programs/htpasswd.html) that will be available on all supported OS, except Windows.
 On Windows there are optional tools available, for example you can use [.Htaccesstools](http://www.htaccesstools.com/htpasswd-generator-windows/) online to create a file.